albert-ntiri/guess_that_number/README.md

 Here is a brief description of each class:
 - **Number**: This class validates user entries from both the custom range and guess fields to determine whether they are integers, if the range is ordered properly, and if the guesses match the corresponding hints.
 It also generates random numbers, which are used to select a winning number and pick some of the hints.
 - **HintGenerator**: This class takes the winning number and uses it to generate a list of hints.
 These hints include but are not limited to prime numbers, factors, multiples, and characteristics about the digits.
-- **WelcomePage**: This class allows users to select a level of difficulty, enter a custom range, and starts the game.
+- **WelcomePage**: This class allows users to select a level of difficulty, enter a custom range, and start the game.
 - **GamePage**: This class operates the game, including accepting users' guesses and evaluating them, updating the score, displaying hints and the number of guesses remaining, and providing options to submit a guess or quit the game.
 - **FarewellPage**: This class displays the final screen with the thank you message, feedback or recommendations to the user, and an option to play again.
 - **PageManager**: This class defines the pages of the application and allows for switching between which displays on the screen.